gadaugherty/gadaugherty/README.md

 I’ve always had a thing for compooters, figuring out how they run, where they break, and what makes them tick.

 - Active on TryHackMe: [gRRReat](https://tryhackme.com/p/gRRReat)
-- Building [Pixel-Lite-SOC](https://github.com/yourusername/pixel-lite-soc) to experiment with alert visualization and threat hunting
+- Building security tools for fun.
-- Into Python, terminals, weird bugs, and learning by doing
+- Into Python, terminals, weird bugs, and learning by doing.

 ---